jhonatasfender/nr-challenge/README.md

 $ php artisan serve
 ```

-Click the link below after running the above command
+Click the link below after running the above command.
+When you are accessing this link I ask you to wait a little that in a few minutes will show the result.

 * [http://localhost:8000/](http://localhost:8000/)